yanghl22/nodejs-web-api/README.md

 ### Start the server

-Run "npm run start" on your terminal, which will start the server.
+Run "npm run start" on your terminal to start the server.

 ### Insert seeds to Mongo

-* Open terminal and run "mongo" to go to mongo shell.
+* Run "mongo" command on your terminal to start Mongo shell.

-* run below commands to insert seeds to mongodb.
+* Run below 2 commands to insert seeds to Mongodb.

 `use usersdb`